jun182/academic-kickstart/content/author/admin/_index.md

 Hello there.
 --------------

 I'm Johnny.
-I'm currently active as the Vice chairman of the IT-section at Göta student union, and is also finishing my thesis in the Informatics programme at the Department of Applied IT of the University of Gothenburg.
+I'm currently active as the Chairman of the IT-section at Göta student union, and is a MSc student at the Interaction Design and Technologies programme at Chalmers University, studying Computer Science and HCI.
+I have also recently graduated from the Informatics programme at the Department of Applied IT of the University of Gothenburg.

-In addition to this I'm also working as a TA for the System Development Project course TIG059.
+In addition to this I have also worked as a TA for various courses in Informatics and Programming at the IT-faculty.